inet-framework/inet/showcases/tsn/framepreemption/doc/index.rst

    :width: 80%

-The range indicated by the rectangle on the chart above is shown zoomed in on the chart below, so that its more visible:
+The range indicated by the rectangle on the chart above is shown zoomed in on the chart below, so that it's more visible:

 .. figure:: media/realisticdelay_zoomed.png
    :align: center